wechaty/docusaurus/docusaurus/docs/explainations/devops-tools.md

 ## [@chatie/eslint-config](https://www.npmjs.com/package/@chatie/eslint-config)

 You can configure a tool as part of your DevOps continuous integration pipeline to detect and fix problems in your codebase.
-Since [`tslint`](https://www.npmjs.com/package/tslint) is not supported, you can use [`eslint`](https://eslint.org/) instead to detect and fix problems. [`@chatie/eslint-config`](https://www.npmjs.com/package/@chatie/eslint-config) is a handy NPM package you can use for configuring [`eslint`](https://eslint.org/).
+Since [`tslint`](https://www.npmjs.com/package/tslint) is not supported, you can use [`eslint`](https://eslint.org/) instead to detect and fix problems. [`@chatie/eslint-config`](https://www.npmjs.com/package/@chatie/eslint-config) is a handy npm package you can use for configuring [`eslint`](https://eslint.org/).
 It can effectively manage Wechaty `eslintrc.js` files.

 ## [Wechaty with docker](#placeholder-link)